Luitpold, Prince Regent of Bavaria

-Luitpold Karl Joseph Wilhelm Ludwig, Prince Regent of Bavaria (12 March 1821 – 12 December 1912), was the de facto ruler of Bavaria from 1886 to 1912, due to the incapacity due to mental illness of his nephews, King Ludwig II for three days and King Otto for 26 years.
-He was the oldest regent of any country until 2016, when at the age of 96, Prem Tinsulanonda became the regent for king Rama X of Thailand.
+Luitpold Karl Joseph Wilhelm Ludwig, Prince Regent of Bavaria (12 March 1821 – 12 December 1912), was the de facto ruler of Bavaria from 1886 to 1912, as regent for his nephews, King Ludwig II and King Otto.
+His regency arose due to his nephews' mental incapacity.

 Early life

 Luitpold was born in Würzburg, the third son of King Ludwig I of Bavaria and his wife, Therese of Saxe-Hildburghausen.
 He was the younger brother of King Maximilian II of Bavaria and of King Otto of Greece.
 Luitpold was in line to succeed to the throne of the Kingdom of Bavaria, and was also heir presumptive to the throne of Greece, since his brother Otto had no children.
 However, the Greek constitution required that Otto's heir should belong to the Greek Orthodox Church.
 Otto was deposed in 1862 and replaced by Prince William of Denmark, who became George I, King of the Hellenes.
 Otto died in 1867, leaving Luitpold and his descendants as representatives of Otto's claim.
-However, Luitpold never pursued that claim.At the age of fourteen, Luitpold joined the Bavarian Army and was promoted to Captain of the Artillery in 1835.
+However, Luitpold never pursued that claim.At the age of fourteen, Luitpold joined the Bavarian Army and was promoted to captain of the artillery in 1835.
 During the revolutions of 1848, Prince Luitpold mediated and facilitated an audience of discontented citizens with his father.
 During the rule of his brother Maximilian II (1848–64), Luitpold did not play a significant political role.

 With the reign of his nephew Ludwig II (1864–1886), Prince Luitpold had increasingly to represent the royal house due to the king's long absence from the capital.
 In the Austro-Prussian War in 1866 Luitpold was commander of the 3rd Royal Bavarian Division.
 After the war, he participated in the reorganization of Bavarian Army.
 In 1869, he became Inspector General of the Bavarian Army, during the Franco-Prussian War in 1870 and 1871, he represented Bavaria in the German General Staff.
 In that capacity, he handed over Ludwig's Kaiserbrief on 3 December 1870, in which Ludwig endorsed the creation of the German Empire with the King of Prussia, Wilhelm I, as German Emperor.

 Since Ludwig, who nonetheless regretted Bavaria's loss of independence, refused to attend Wilhelm's 18 January proclamation as Emperor in the Palace of Versailles, Ludwig's brother, Prince Otto, and his uncle Luitpold represented him in the Palace of Versailles.
 Otto then criticized the celebration as ostentatious and heartless in a letter to his brother.
 In 1876, Luitpold was appointed Field Marshal.